You Can't Take It with You (album)

-You Can't Take It With You is the third and final studio album by Long Island band As Tall as Lions.
+You Can't Take It with You is the third and final studio album by Long Island-based rock band As Tall as Lions.
 It was released on August 18, 2009.
-The album debut at #88 on the Billboard Top 200.
+The album peaked at number 88 on the Billboard 200.

 History

-As Tall As Lions began working on the album in January 2008.
+As Tall as Lions began working on the album in January 2008.
 By August 2008, they had 12 songs written.
+As of November 2008, the band was ready to start recording in the studio.

 The single "Circles" was posted on the band's MySpace page on June 18, 2009 for streaming.
 On July 22, "In Case of Rapture" was released for streaming on AbsolutePunk.net as part of an ABSOLUTExclusive on the band.

 On August 13, 2009, the entire album was available for streaming on the band's MySpace page.
 The album was officially released on August 18; that day, it appeared on the iTunes Top 40.